grafana/loki/production/README.md

 $ go build ./cmd/promtail
 ```

-On Linux, promtail requires the systemd headers to be installed for
+On Linux, Promtail requires the systemd headers to be installed for
 Journal support.

 With Journal support on Ubuntu, run with the following commands: